Meta Quest 3 vs. Meta Quest 3S: A VR headset head-to-head

 On the other hand, fresnel lenses will typically lose only 20% of the light that passes through them, meaning they don’t require more powerful, brighter displays to fully function.
 That said, fresnel lenses are also more prone to artifacts such as “god rays” and the loss of clarity around the edge of the frame.

-While both the Quest 3 and 3S will likely make use of 120Hz LCDs (with the Quest 3S using a single panel across both lenses, while the Quest 3 has a dual-display configuration) the differences between the two further as the Meta Quest 3 has a per-eye resolution of 2064 x 2208 with a 25.5 pixel per degree (PPD) measurement and a 105-degree field of view (FoV) compared to the Quest 3S’ expected 1832 x 1920 resolution at 20 PPD with a more narrow 89-96-degree FoV.
+While both the Quest 3 and 3S both make use of 120Hz LCDs (with the Quest 3S using a single panel across both lenses, while the Quest 3 has a dual-display configuration) the differences between the two further as the Meta Quest 3 has a per-eye resolution of 2064 x 2208 with a 25.5 pixel per degree (PPD) measurement and a 105-degree field of view (FoV) compared to the Quest 3S’ 1832 x 1920 resolution at 20 PPD with a more narrow 89-96-degree FoV.

 Jargon aside, this positions the Quest 3 as the superior headset of the two in terms of visual output.
 It’s able to produce sharper, clearer images that show a wider virtual space, resulting in a more immersive overall image.